uniquerockrz/Learning-Notes/Machine Learning & Data Science/Into To Machine Learning.md

 print(mean_absolute_error(val_y, melb_preds))
 ```

-You can test this and see if its better than the Decision Tree that you used above by comparing the MSE.
+You can test this and see if its better than the Decision Tree that you used above by comparing the MAE.